 - Use relevant property information – As part of regularly making cold calls, you will need some local property information to feed into your conversations and meetings.
 You can talk about the levels of sales and leasing activity locally, time on market factors, and other properties in the vicinity that may be available for occupancy or purchase.
 Most business leaders will have a general interest when it comes to neighbouring businesses, local property activities, rentals, and prices.
 Build your cold call systems and processes around relevant regular property updates.

 - Create conversations – The best cold calls today are generated from conversations.
 Some of the people that you talk to will have little interest in talking today about their property needs.
-They may however have a future property need that has not yet arisen or reached a level of priority where they need to act.
+They may, however, have a future property need that has not yet arisen or reached a level of priority where they need to act.
 Create conversations that allow you to revisit the same person on the telephone into the future.
-Seek their approval to make another few telephone calls directly over time to update them on local property changes and information.
+Seek their approval to make telephone calls directly over time to update them on local property changes and information.

 So these are the important parts to a successful cold calling process in commercial real estate brokerage today.
 Understand the importance of the parts and the skills involved.
 Every element of your cold calling system should help you improve your skills over time, generating more meetings and listing opportunities.
 Most commercial real estate listings today are created through trust and communication.
 That process takes time and effort.
 That is a personal process for every agent.